pkgw/rc-stickynote/README.md

 This will output the image file in `semi-pi-gen/deploy/YYYY-MM-DD-rc-stickynote.img`, where the `YYYY-MM-DD` corresponds to today’s date.
-This command does not automatically rebuild the custom software, so make sure to rebuild beforehand if needed.
+This command does not automatically rebuild the custom software, so make sure to recompile beforehand if needed.
+The from-scratch build process takes about 20 minutes on my machine.

 To rebuild a new image with updated configuration or stickynote executables, you can modify the `STAGE_LIST` in the above command to contain just `stage2`.
+Note, however, that this will reuse the existing filesystem tree, so operations should be idempotent.
+To avoid this, add `CLEAN=1 PREV_ROOTFS_DIR=/pigenwork/stage1/rootfs` to the `build.sh` environment, where `PREV_ROOTFS_DIR` specifies the `rootfs` directory of the previous stage (e.g., `stage1` if you're just rerunning `stage2`).

 To write the image to an SD card, first insert the card into your machine.
 If it already contained an OS image, your computer might mount the partitions, which